wentasah/novaboot/README.md

 - --grub2\[=_filename_\]

-    Generate GRUB2 menuentry in _filename_.
-If _filename_ is not
-    specified `grub.cfg` is used.
-The content of the menuentry can be customized with **--grub-preable**, **--grub2-prolog** or
+    Generate GRUB2 menu entry in _filename_.
+If _filename_ is not specified `grub.cfg` is used.
+The content of the menu entry can be customized with **--grub-preamble**, **--grub2-prolog** or
     **--grub\_prefix** options.

-    In order to use the the generated menuentry on your development machine that uses GRUB2, append the following snippet to `/etc/grub.d/40_custom` file and regenerate your grub configuration, i.e. run update-grub on Debian/Ubuntu.
+    In order to use the the generated menu entry on your development machine that uses GRUB2, append the following snippet to `/etc/grub.d/40_custom` file and regenerate your grub configuration, i.e. run update-grub on Debian/Ubuntu.